 For those working in high pressured ‘city’ jobs, it is often the impairment of the cognitive functions (memory processing, perception, problem solving and language) which enable the recognition of a mental health condition.
-The phenomena of stigma around mental health can be considered as the second illness and an obstacle to seeking help and treatment.
-Often it is the sufferer who builds the stigma around themselves, concerned with what society will think about them.
-According to many the fear of being open about their mental health condition potentially affects what is most important to them; opportunities in life, employment and good health.
+The phenomenon of stigma around mental health can be considered as the second illness and an obstacle to seeking help and treatment.
+Often, it is the sufferer who builds the stigma around themselves, concerned with what society will think about them.
+According to many, the fear of being open about their mental health condition potentially affects what is most important to them - opportunities in life, employment and good health.

 Advice for dealing with mental health issues in the workplace: